ipikuka/rehype-highlight-code-lines/README.md

 ## Usage

-In a code fence, just after the language of the code block,
+In a code fence, right after the language of the code block:
-+ specify a range of number in curly braces in order to highlight desired code lines,
++ Use curly braces `{}` to specify a range of line numbers to highlight specific lines.
-+ and/or add `showLineNumbers` in order to add numbering to code lines.
++ Add `showLineNumbers` to enable line numbering.

 **\`\`\`[language] {2,4-6} showLineNumbers**